 A little bit science, a little bit history, The Mayborn Museum at Home Program brings the experience of this Baylor University complex to you.
 Virtual visits and follow-along activity videos are perfect for filling those long hours at home.

 The Children’s Museum of Houston offers dozens of free resources for online and at-home STEM experimentation and learning.

 The John C. Freeman Weather Museum is a permanently virtual collection of weather topics to explore.
 Become weather-wise at home by learning about weather modeling or forensic meteorology while using up-to-the-minute satellite and radar imagery.

 The Fort Worth Museum of Science and History has done a deep-dive into distance learning with Discovery Lab, a state standards-based interactive program in STEAM and history courses.
 Live animal demos, hands-on art and science experiments and the history of artifacts in their collection are presented in free daily lessons.

 Not to be outdone, the Perot Museum of Nature and Science offers Amaze Your Brain at Home!
-In addition to a video series, at home activities are presented by grade level so there’s something appropriate for all the kids languishing at home.
+In addition to a video series, at-home activities are presented by grade level so there’s something appropriate for all the kids languishing at home.

 We hope that with these fun and educational resources, your family can explore the world outside while remaining healthy and safe inside.

 If you enjoyed these learning opportunities share this post and invite your friends to subscribe to Texas Parks & Wildlife magazine.
-An all-access subscription gives you instant access more than 600 articles, plus 1 year of updates!
+An all-access subscription gives you instant access more than 600 articles, plus one year of updates!